Why Choose Industrial Engineering?

 Industrial engineers help improve the productivity of all types of companies by designing tasks, systems, and products that improve efficiencies by being safer, offer a higher return on investment, and make better use of resources.
 You’ll envision the ‘big picture’ while gaining the skills needed to integrate components and successfully bring all the pieces together.

-Our ABET-accredited industrial engineering curriculum offers opportunities to work on design projects in cooperation with area companies, providing you with dedicated, hands-on experience.
+Our industrial engineering program, accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, offers opportunities to work on design projects in cooperation with area companies, providing you with dedicated, hands-on experience.
 A robust co-op/internship program provides additional experience that will be valuable to your future.
 Industrial engineering graduates find themselves applying their analytical, computer, and communication skills across a wide variety of environments including factories, health care institutions, colleges and universities, and more as they provide the interface between machines and people.

 At UW-Platteville, industrial engineering graduates are well prepared to sit for the national Fundamentals of Engineering (FE) exam, the first step in becoming a licensed professional engineer, where they have a rate of passing the exam that far exceeds the national average for industrial engineers.